 To place live streaming or video content to Brella, the only requirement is that the content must be embeddable to be shown in the iFrame.
 To share this embeddable content with your attendees, you need the correct embed link to place in Brella.

-1. Embedding links are to be obtained from the service providers' side where your content is stored.
+- You can find the embedding URLs from the service providers' site where your content is stored.

-- We have created a couple of excellent articles on how to distract the embed code for files stored in Google Drive and Youtube, but the best place to find the most up-to-date information is always on the service provider's knowledgebase.
-You can use search terms such as "how to embed XX " and "how to find an embed link from XX."
+- We have created a couple of excellent articles on how to extract the embed code for files stored in Google Drive and Youtube, but the best place to find the most up-to-date information is always on the service provider's knowledge base.
+For example: How to embed a Google Drive video, pdf, presentation, image, etc.?

-3. From this code, you will only need the bolded part for Brella, the embed link.
-Pasting the complete embed code will prevent your content from showing properly on Brella.
+- From this code, you will only need the bolded part for Brella, the embed link. ❗Pasting the complete embed code will prevent your content from showing properly on Brella.

-Examples of obtaining the embed link for virtual booth content
+Examples of obtaining the embed link per content type

-👉Note!
-With third-party-related questions such as embedding issues, we recommend turning to the service provider's Help Desk to receive the most up-to-date advice.
+👉Note: We recommend turning to the service provider's Help Desk to receive the most up-to-date advice with third-party-related questions such as embedding issues.

-Your video for the virtual booth can be stored in cloud storage or video service providers such as Vimeo or Youtube.
+Your video for the virtual booth can be stored in cloud storage or video service providers like Vimeo or Youtube.

 - An example of how to obtain a link for a video that is stored in Vimeo: